Learn About Your Destination

 - What are the average class sizes?
 Teaching styles?

-- Will you (realistically) interact with local students?
+- How do you interact with local students?

 - What is included in tuition?
 Does the program offer a stipend for cultural activities?